Mead Johnson keeps outlook despite lower China prices

 Net sales rose 4 percent to $1.06 billion, topping Wall Street expectations of $1.04 billion.

+Mead Johnson and rival infant formula makers including Abbott Laboratories (ABT.N), Danone SA (DANO.PA) and Nestle SA NESN.VX, have cut prices of their products in recent weeks.

+Mead Johnson shares rose to $76 in premarket trade.
+They closed at $70.67 on Wednesday on the New York Stock Exchange.

-(Reporting by Martinne Geller in New York; Editing by Lisa Von Ahn, Nick Zieminski and Kenneth Barry)
+(Reporting by Martinne Geller in New York; Editing by Lisa Von Ahn and Nick Zieminski)